Kinnara/ModernWpf/README.md

 </Window>
 ```

-5. See [Common Tasks](https://github.com/Kinnara/ModernWpf/wiki/Common-Tasks) for more usage information.
+5. See [the wiki](https://github.com/Kinnara/ModernWpf/wiki) for more information.

 ## Screenshots
 ![Screenshot 2](docs/images/ControlPalette2.png "Screenshot 2")